timClicks/delightful-libraries/delightful-libraries.md

 Another aspect of Rust's semantic versioning culture is that it's very hard for projects to reach 1.0.
 Once they're there, it's very difficult to reach the next major version.

+Another quirk about how semantic versioning is adopted in practice is that a major version change *implies* breaking changes.
+The spec is a little more flexible.

+Generally speaking, it's better to spend too long on pre-1.0 rather than impose breaking changes.

-If you have a popular library, there is little political capital for you to introduce breaking changes.
+If you have a popular library, making breaking changes imposes significant costs on your user base.
+You'll need to invest political capital for you make this change.
+Be conscious with your design decisions.

+# Types of libraries

+## data structures

+## client libraries

 # Documentation